Skip to main content

 Performance Tuning Parameters

--- Default: 4MB (often too small)
+-- Default: 4MB (often too small for analytical queries)

--- Affects: Hash joins, sorts, bitmap operations
+-- Affects: Hash joins, sorts, bitmap operations, window functions

--- 1. Run EXPLAIN (ANALYZE, BUFFERS)
+-- 1. Run EXPLAIN (ANALYZE, BUFFERS) on your slow query

--- 2. Check for "Batches > 1" or "external merge"
+-- 2. Look for "Batches > 1" (Hash Join spill) or "external merge" (Sort spill)

--- For specific query:
+-- For a specific query (safest approach):

 ALTER DATABASE mydb SET work_mem = '64MB';